• Skip to primary navigation

 ✅ 5 reasons why you'll love this recipe:

-• Uses just 5 pantry ingredients - all you need to make this recipe is pasta, pesto and tuna.
+• Uses just 5 pantry ingredients - all you need to make this recipe is pasta, pesto sauce and tuna.
 Everything else is optional.

-• Easily customisable - this recipe works well with most pasta types.
+• Easily customizable - this recipe works well with most pasta types.
 I often add spinach, but peas, broccoli or beans are all solid choices.
 You can also omit the green veg if you prefer.

 🛒 Ingredients and variations: